 Individual Studies Major in the Leavey School of Business

 The Individual Studies (IS) major in the Leavey School of Business has been established to meet the needs of students who wish to design a course of studies with a multidisciplinary perspective.
-Students who want to pursue an IS major should begin by scheduling a meeting with the Faculty Director of Undergraduate Business Programs to obtain a list of instructions regarding administrative details.
+Students who want to pursue an IS major should begin by scheduling a meeting with the faculty director of Undergraduate Business Programs to start the process.

 Requirements for the Major

 In addition to fulfilling the University undergraduate Core Curriculum and the core requirements for the bachelor of science in commerce in the Leavey School of Business, a student majoring in individual studies must complete the requirements in her or his approved plan of study.
 To declare the major, the student must submit, and obtain approval of, a Petition for an Individual Studies major in the Leavey School.